nimra-chorerobots/Ultraonics_v1.0/README.md

 - Widely used for **collision avoidance and safety**

 They are **not high-resolution like LiDAR**, and therefore should **not** look like dense point clouds.

-This project intentionally shows:
-> what ultrasonic perception *should* look like in a real robot.

 ---

 ## 📊 Visualization Overview